Happy New Year! Let’s go back to talking about specific identities, yeah?

 The term basically just means existing or identifying outside the sex/gender binary.
 The gender identity can be described as being a man nor woman, partially or a combination of these.

 Contrary to popular belief, the gender identity of nonbinary is nothing new; it’s just a fairly new term used to describe one’s gender.
-Examples in history would be those who identify as hijras that dates back to the 15th Century and the two-spirit community, which dates back to the 18th Century.
-(Papisova) Another example are gender diverse folks, which New Zealand took on as an official third gender for government organizations in 2008.
+Examples in history would be those who identify as hijras that date back to the 15th Century and the two-spirit community, which dates back to the 18th Century.
+(Papisova) Another example is gender diverse folks, which New Zealand took on as a third official gender for government organizations in 2008.
 (Godfrey)

 Here are Some Myths About Nonbinary Folks